 When connected to Dosu's MCP server, AI assistants can use these tools:

-- init_knowledge – Search your knowledge store for task-relevant information.
-Use this at the start of any task to get context from Dosu-generated documentation, answers, and topics.
+- init_knowledge – Search your knowledge base for task-relevant information.
+Use this at the start of any task to get context from curated knowledge (approved answers and topics) rather than raw documentation or discussion threads.

-- search_documentation – Search across your documentation, Confluence pages, GitHub wikis, and knowledge base articles.
+- search_documentation – Search across your documentation sources including Notion, Confluence, GitHub wikis, and knowledge base articles.
 Use this to find how-to guides, API references, and architectural decisions.
+Be specific with your queries and include key terms or feature names.

-- search_threads – Search through GitHub issues, discussions, Slack conversations, and other threaded discussions.
-Use this to find past solutions, bug reports, and team decisions.
+- search_threads – Search through GitHub issues, Slack conversations, and other threaded discussions.
+Use this to find past solutions, bug reports, error messages, and team decisions.
+Useful for troubleshooting history and community discussions.

-- fetch_source – Retrieve the full content of a source by its source_id.
+- fetch_source – Retrieve the full content of a source by its source_id (provided in search results).
 Use this after searching to get complete details when the summary isn't enough.
+You can specify line ranges to fetch specific sections of large documents.

 All search tools return the most relevant results based on your query, along with links to the source material.